dazjo/nxtool/README.md

-NXTool
+nxtool
 ======

-NXTool is a command-line tool to manipulate Nintendo Switch NRO and NRR files.
+nxtool is a command-line tool to manipulate Nintendo Switch NRO and NRR files.
 It parses and prints the headers, and transforms NRO files into ELF, making it easier to disassemble.
+It is intended to support additional formats in the future as they are discovered.

 ## Build

+### Windows

+Use the Visual Studio project files to compile with the MSVC toolchain, or use `make` to compile with a MinGW toolchain.

 ### Linux/OSX

 Simply `make` the program.
 On OSX, you'll need to make sure you have Xcode command line tools installed.
-On linux, you'll need a working `gcc` toolchain.
+On Linux, you'll need a working `gcc` toolchain.

 ## Usage

 ```
-nxtool (c) Dazzozo
-Built: 16:58:14 Mar 15 2017

 Usage: ./nxtool [options...] <file>
 Options:
   -i, --info            Show file info.